cannin/sbgnviz.js-sample-app/README.md

 ## Running the tool
 ```
 npm run build-release
-npm run run-server
+npm run start
 ```

-Then, open a web browser and navigate to localhost:3000.
+Then, open a web browser and navigate to http://localhost:8080.